Security

 A gateway you can audit in an afternoon.

-qlaud is a thin, serverless router on Cloudflare.
+qlaud is a thin, serverless router running at the edge.
 Whole stack fits in your head.
 No data warehouse, no log shipper, no third-party billing engine you can't inspect.
 This page is what we actually do — not aspirational.

 Customer authentication

-Every /v1/* request requires a Clerk-issued API key (ak_* prefix).
-We verify it on the edge via clerk.apiKeys.verify() and cache the result for 60 seconds in Cloudflare KV.
-Revoking a key from the dashboard immediately invalidates the cache via Clerk webhook — no waiting period.
+Every /v1/* request requires a qlaud-issued API key (qlk_live_* prefix).
+We store only the SHA-256 hash, never the secret itself.
+Verification happens on the edge in ~5ms — D1 lookup the first time, then cached for 60 seconds in our edge KV.
+Revoking from the dashboard purges the cache immediately, no waiting period.

 Upstream provider keys never leave us

-We hold one shared key per upstream provider as a Cloudflare Worker secret.
-Customer requests are authenticated by your ak_* key — we then attach our provider key on the outbound call to DeepSeek / Groq / OpenAI / etc. Your key is never forwarded.
+We hold one shared key per upstream provider as an encrypted edge secret.
+Customer requests are authenticated by your qlk_live_* key — we then attach our provider key on the outbound call to OpenAI / Anthropic / DeepSeek / etc. Your key is never forwarded; the upstream sees qlaud, not your customer.

 Billing isolation + dedupe

-Each tenant's wallet lives in a dedicated Cloudflare Durable Object — a single-threaded SQLite instance that only the qlaud edge can talk to.
+Each tenant's wallet lives in a dedicated single-threaded SQLite instance that only the qlaud edge can talk to.
 Atomic by construction; no two requests can race the same balance.

 Stripe holds your card data, not us — Checkout runs on checkout.stripe.com.
 We receive a verified webhook on completion and credit the wallet.